 Some people love him and some people hate him, but the Fremont Troll is here to stay.
 Many myths surround him, but you can find people visiting this Seattle tourist attraction at all hours of the day.

-While you’re in Fremont, head down to the main section of Fremont Avenue to check out the shops, restaurants, and bars.
-Some of my favorite places to grab a bite are Red Star Taco and Pel Meni Dumpling Tzar.
-You’ll love trying some of Seattle’s famous foods while you’re in this neighborhood.
+While you’re in Fremont, head down to the main section of Fremont Avenue to check out the shops, restaurants, and bars; some of my favorite places to grab a bite are Red Star Taco and Pel Meni Dumpling Tzar.

 17. Oddfellows Café & Bar